 Skip to main content

-• Workspace Admins oversee the entire workspace, including users, groups, billing, and global settings.
+• Workspace Admins oversee the entire workspace, including users, groups, billing, and global settings

 Workspace Admin

-Workspace Admins can:
+What Workspace Admins Can Do

-• Add new users to the workspace
+• Add and remove users

 • Move users between groups